dudarmoreira/hermesx/README.md

 # hermesx

 Run TypeScript files using the Hermes JavaScript engine with automatic transpilation.
-Similar to `tsx` but for Hermes.
+Basically `tsx` but with Hermes as engine.

-It's useful especially if you want to profile code performance quickly on your computer without need to building whole React Native project.
-Problem with using Node is that it's much faster because of V8 (+JIT) engine so it doesn't give you accurate results for how code will perform in React Native app.
+It's useful especially if you want to do performance profiling of your code quickly on your computer without need to building whole React Native project.
+Problem with using Node/Bun is that it's engine V8/JSC (+JIT) is much faster so it doesn't give you accurate results for how code will perform in React Native app.

 ## Installation